Mike-in-FL/odin-recipes/README.md

 # odin-recipes

-For building a local 'recipes' web site as part of TOP.
+I'm building a local 'recipes' web site as part of The ODIN Project (TOP).
 This is also my first use of 'markdown' so I'll learn as I go.

 ## Website Construction Thoughts

-- Get example recipes off the web that PKM likes
+- Get example recipes off the web that my spouse likes

-- Save the links but also download the external pages to the local machine so it can be used offline
+- Save the links but also download the external pages to my local machine so they can be used offline

 - Add a sort option